satwik-kundu/satwik-kundu.github.io/_news/announcement_210.md

 inline: true
 ---

-Invited to serve as a reviewer for IEEE Computer Architecture Letters (CAL).
+I was invited to serve as a reviewer for IEEE Computer Architecture Letters (CAL).